 * GameBreaker: Heal magic can be this, particularly with the last magic ring as it gives you full health and can recharge several times in the course of one fight.
-Then again, consider the requirements to get it, it can also be considered as BraggingRightsReward.
+Then again, considering the requirements to get it, it can also be considered as BraggingRightsReward.

-* ThatOneAttack: The God-King's Fury attack can very well end a Bloodline then and there.
+* ThatOneAttack: The God King's Fury attack can very well end a Bloodline then and there.
 It's tricky to parry, very difficult to dodge, and is capable of tearing through your entire health bar.
-It gets even worse in the final round when he starts using it every other attack pattern.
+It gets even worse in the final round, when he starts using it every other attack pattern.

 * ThatOneBoss: The God King is an intentional example of this trope.
 His lethal powers cause the entire storyline.
 He starts at level fifty when the player is level one.
 Every time the player beats him, he goes up another fifty levels.

 ** The sequel has a few of these, naturally, though the one that takes the cake is the Bog Giant, the tree trunk horror with the Vile Blade stuck in it that comes with the "Vault of Tears" expansion -- thankfully, you can restart the fight if you die like a regular encounter.
 But it is horrifyingly fast for something so huge (you will need to get used to its speed to dodge and parry properly), has new attacks that can catch you off-guard, and when felled, it goes OneWingedAngel and transforms into the Moss Golem, a Monstrosity that will give you a hard time even if you mastered fighting the first form.
 Buffs used in the first battle will disappear at the subsequent battle and ''there is no break between them''.
 However, you will be rewarded with a sword that rivals the Infinity Blade in attack power after that.